SchoolOfFreelancing/Freelancing-On-LAMP-Stack-Support/README.md

 📢 Phase: Development (localhost) training.
 For Production training [DigitalOcean](https://try.digitalocean.com/freetrialoffer/) and any domain require.

+📢 Immediate assistance: Yes, Prompt assistance is available from your mentor whenever you receive a client inquiry during training.

 ## Training Prerequisite

 🏋️ A minimum of two years of experience with computer usage is required.

 👓 Proficiency in both spoken and written English, along with strong typing skills, is required.